 Children will begin writing letters by the age of four or five – Preschoolers and kindergarteners learn to write the alphabet, but it may be beneficial for your child to practice writing the letters at home.
 Written symbols represent messages to children of this age, and they may be interested in writing on their own.
 Children can easily learn how to write letters by tracing them.
 In addition, learning how to write your child’s name is an important step to ensuring that they become familiar with how to write the rest of the alphabet.

 Five-year-olds will start associating letters with sounds, also known as phonics – For example, children should be able to understand that the word “book” begins with the letter B around the age of five.
-Children learn phonics in kindergarten, which is a vital step to decoding written text and learning to read.
+Children learn phonics in kindergarten, which is a vital step to decoding written text and learning to read as one of the child development skills.

 In the first grade, young children should be able to read words aloud confidently by six years of age – They should also be able to recognise sight words and their names.
 Additionally, some words can be decoded by sounding out their letter combinations.